Google Workspace CLI: Google Built a Terminal for AI Agents

 gws gmail users messages send --dry-run

-The --dry-run flag is worth calling out.
-Before any write operation executes, you can preview exactly what gets sent.
-For an AI agent that might touch your inbox or calendar, that safety primitive matters.
+I like the --dry-run flag.
+Before any write executes, you can preview exactly what will be sent.
+If an agent is about to touch your inbox or calendar, this matters.

 Authentication supports multiple flows: OAuth for local desktop use, service accounts for CI, and a browser-assisted option for headless environments.
 The gws auth setup command walks through the Google Cloud project configuration.
 You need a Cloud project and a Google account with Workspace access.
 The setup docs are clear, and the --help flag is present on every resource and subcommand.